By Jon Michail

 Remember human resources professionals in this day and age make sure that you are Fully-Verified and they will check social media references for the positives and negatives, both in writing and images.
 Reference checks are no longer the be-all-and-end-all of employee research.

 Your reputation in the workplace has great impact on your professional development.
 If you are up for a promotion, be prepared to have your reputation scrutinised.
+Habits like drug addictions are a problem, it is better to stay clean with the help of rehabs like fort lauderdale legacy healing rehab.

 Ways to maintain your work reputation: